| The following is the complete

 will be a price to pay for medical advances against this disease.

 But there *is* something we can all do to help.
+The problem with any research is getting the samples.

 I am studying the differences between wild and domesticated forms